Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 - Gardening trowel

-- Fairies, gnomes, wizards, fairy houses, and other fairy garden accessories and miniatures like these toadstools.
+- Fairies, gnomes, wizards, fairy houses, and other fairy garden accessories and miniatures like these cute little toadstools.
+(Choose a few fairy garden figurines you like best to start your fairy garden and add more later.)

-- Stones, pebbles, marbles, glass gems, sea glass, wood slices, sand, twigs, moss, popsicle sticks, twine, etc.
+- Stones, rocks, pebbles, marbles, gems, acorns, sea glass, leaves, wood slices, twigs, sand, pine cones, moss, popsicle sticks, twine, etc. (Use the items you like to make the fairy garden the way you want it to look.)

-My daughter and I have had luck finding some fairy garden materials and accessories, and sometimes a container you can use at the Dollar Store and the Dollar Tree.
+My daughter and I sometimes have luck finding fairy garden materials, accessories, and containers at the Dollar Store and the Dollar Tree.
+So, look in either store to see what fairy garden supplies they might have.

 Learn how to make an indoor pot fairy garden or an outdoor fairy garden in a container (or in the ground) with the easy step-by-step gardening tutorial below.
-The final picture in this step-by-step photo collage is of how our mini garden looked after it had been growing for three months.
+The final picture in this step-by-step photo collage shows how our mini garden looked after three months of growth.
 The written tutorial below gives a complete description of each step in the process.
+You might also enjoy learning how to plant flowers organically.

 Related: Fairy Winter Wonderland Small World

-Step 1 – Choose a container and location for your DIY fairy garden.
+1. Choose a container and location for your DIY fairy garden:

 DIY Fairy Garden Container Ideas: